Mikhail-Ko/Gradient-Descent-Implementation/README.md

 ### Implementation
 ***
 The code contains two class.
-One of the class the name is called `gradient_descent` implement how gradient descent algorithm solves the linear regression problem.
-The other one is called `vis_gradient` visualize the process of the gradient descent algorithm working.
+The first class `gradient_descent` implements how gradient descent algorithm solves the linear regression problem.
+The second one `vis_gradient` visualizes the process of the gradient descent algorithm working.

 ```python